gamma-ai/shopify_AI/README.md

 #### Automate the dropshipping process by optimizing the stores traffic by A/B testing the number of sales compared to incoming items.
 #### Output will be
-(UNUSED FUNDS: 5100,
-IF I PAY $15, AND MY STARTING INVESTMENT IS: $6000, WITH AN INVENTORY OF: 60 ITEMS,
+(IF I PAY $15, AND MY STARTING INVESTMENT IS: $6000, WITH AN INVENTORY OF: 60 ITEMS,
 WHILE I HAVE A PROFIT TARGET OF: $294.2307692307692 BIWEEKLY, MY RETURNS WILL BE: 0.05769230769230769 PER SALE,